technomancy/bussard/Contributing.md

 to set all the event flags and deliver all the messages that you would normally get by a real play-through of the game up to that point.

-Any changes made to the stock config in `data/src` will not be visible to games begun before the changes were made.
-Use `ctrl-f1` to update your in-game config with the latest stock files.
-Your old config files will be backed up, and the `ship.host` table will remain between wiping save games.
+The stock config in `data/src` is copied into the save directory when a new game is started.
+Therefore changes to the source will not be visible to in-progress games unless you use `ctrl-f1` to update your in-game config with the latest stock files.
+Your old config files will be backed up.
+The `ship.host` table is populated with the contents of the `host_fs` directory inside Bussard's save dir; it will persist between wiping save games.

-You may find the contents of `spoilers/solutions` useful during development.
+You may find the code in `spoilers/solutions` useful during development.

 ## Self-hosting